-Mode of Engagement Practical Strengths Practical Weaknesses Community fora Events in which panels of experts share their knowledge on issues and then stakeholders can ask questions.
-Degree of Engagement Can inform people with more relevant information by providing them with the opportunity to ask questions; brings community together in a shared space of public communication.
+Mode of Engagement Practical Strengths Practical Weaknesses Events in which panels of experts share their knowledge on issues and then stakeholders can ask questions.
+Degree of Engagement INFORM Can inform people with more relevant information by providing them with the opportunity to ask questions; brings community together in a shared space of public communication.
 More time-consuming and resource intensive to organise; might attract smaller numbers of people and self-selecting groups rather than representative subsets of the population; effectiveness is constrained by forum capacity.
-CONSULT Online surveys Online surveys Online surveys Survey sent via email, embedded in a website, shared via social media Cost-effective; simple mass- distribution.
+Survey sent via email, embedded in a website, shared via social media Degree of Engagement CONSULT Cost-effective; simple mass-distribution.
 Risk of pre-emptive evaluative framework when designing questions; Does not reach those without internet connection or computer/smartphone access.
 Phone interviews Structured or semi-structured interviews held over the phone.
 Degree of Engagement CONSULT PARTNER Opportunity for stakeholders to voice concerns more openly.
 Risk of pre-emptive evaluative framework when designing questions; Might exclude portions of the populations without phone access or with habits of infrequent phone use.

 Mode of Engagement Practical Strengths Practical Weaknesses Door-to-door interviews Structured or semi-structured interviews held in-person at people's houses.
-Degree of Engagement CONSULT PARTNER Opportunity for stakeholders to voice concerns more openly; can allow participants the opportunity to form connections through empathy and face-to- face communication.
-Potential for limited interest to engage with interviewers; time-consuming; can be seen by interviewees as intrusive or burdensome. □ □ In-person interviews Short interviews conducted in- person in public spaces.
-Degree of Engagement CONSULT PARTNER Can reach many people and a representative subset of the population if stakeholders are appropriately defined and sortition is used.
-Less targeted; pertinent stakeholders must be identified by area; little time/interest to engage with interviewer; can be viewed by interviewees as time- consuming and burdensome.
-Focus groups A group of stakeholders brought together and asked their opinions on a particular issue.
+Degree of Engagement CONSULT PARTNER Opportunity for stakeholders to voice concerns more openly; can allow participants the opportunity to form connections through empathy and face-to-face communication.
+Potential for limited interest to engage with interviewers; time-consuming; can be seen by interviewees as intrusive or burdensome.
+In-person interviews Short interviews conducted inperson in public spaces.
+Degree of Engagement CONSULT PARTNER Can reach many people and a representative subset of the population if stakeholders are appropriately defind add sortition is used.
+Less targeted; pertinent stakeholders must be identifie by area; little time/interest to engage with interviewer; can be viewed by interviewees as time-consuming and burdensome.
+A group of stakeholders brought together and asked their opinions on a particular issue.
 Can be more or less formally structured.
 Degree of Engagement CONSULT PARTNER Can gather in-depth information; Can lead to new insights and directions that were not anticipated by the project team.
 Subject to hazards of group think or peer pressure; complex to facilitate; can be steered by dynamics of differential power among participants.
-Image: Second state sta Opportunity to reach stakeholders across regions, increased accessibility depending on digital access.
+Online workshops Workshops using digital tools such as collaborative platforms.
+Degree of Engagement CONSULT Opportunity to reach stakeholders across regions, increased accessibility depending on digital access.
 Potential barriers to accessing tools required for participation, potential for disengagement.